Contact

 Performance

-The following information was extracted from ANZ Bank New Zealand Limited's half year results, released 8 May 2025:
+The following information was extracted from ANZ Group Holdings Limited's full year results, released 10 November 2025

-Statutory NPAT, was $1,277 million, increasing by 21% over the same period.
-This increase was driven by gains of $116 million from economic hedges, compared to losses of $78 million in the six months to 30 September 2024.
+Statutory NPAT, was $2,532 million, increasing by 21% over the same period.
+The increase was largely driven by gains of $163 million from economic hedges, compared to losses of $195 million in the 12 months to 30 September 2024.

 Key points:

-All comparisons are against the six months to 30 September 2024 and on a cash basis unless noted otherwise.
+All comparisons are against the 12 months to 30 September 2025 and on a cash basis unless noted otherwise

-• Statutory profit of NZ$1,277 million, up 21% - increase driven by gains from economic hedges
+• Statutory profit of $2,532 million, up 21% - increase driven by gains from economic hedges.
+ANZ NZ uses economic hedges to manage interest rate and foreign exchange risks.
+Gains and losses from these hedges reverse over time

-• Credit impairment release of NZ$5 million, compared to a charge of NZ$11 million for 2H24
+• Credit impairment release of $25 million, compared to a charge of $44 million for FY24

-• Customer deposits up 3% and net loans and advances up 1%
+• Customer deposits up 5% and gross loans and advances up 4%

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.